 The French government accused him of spying for Germany.
-The court found him guilty in a secret trial and gave him a life sentence on Devil’s Island.
+A court found him guilty in a secret trial and sentenced him to life in the penal colony on Devil’s Island.
 His supporters insisted that he was framed and that the documents used against him were forged.

 Dreyfus Affair Ultimately Never Settled

-The authorities released him after a series of appeals, but the affair was ultimately never settled.
+The authorities released him after a series of appeals, but ultimately, the affair was never settled and still triggers lively debates in cafes.
 Arendt argues that the Dreyfus affair would have faded into obscurity except for two factors.

 As she puts it, “The Dreyfus Affair in its political implications could survive because two of its elements grew in importance during the twentieth century.
 The first is hatred of the Jews; the second, suspicion of the republic itself, of Parliament and the state machine.”

 This combination of an ethnic scapegoat and distrust of public institutions reminded me of today’s political climate.
 Immigrants and refugees, whether from Latin America or Syria, have become the scapegoats.
-At the same time, populist movements denounce the “fake news” and call for a leader who will “drain the swamp.”
+At the same time, populist movements denounce the “fake news” and call for a leader who will reform corrupt political institutions to “drain the swamp.”

 Part Two of the book is called Imperialism.
-This section is very influential because it’s the first time an author connected racism and colonialism.
+This section has become the most influential because it’s the first time an author connected racism with colonialism.

-This is an accepted foundation of today’s critical race theory.
+This is an accepted foundation of today’s social justice theory.
 Still, this part of the book has also always been controversial.
-Not everyone supports Arendt’s argument that imperialism is rooted in racism.
+Not everyone supports Arendt’s argument that racism drove imperialism.

 She describes the late nineteenth century and the period leading up to WWI as a time of relentless growth and global expansion for the European powers.
-She explains the dynamic by which the central philosophy of that period was a worldview based on gaining and holding onto power.
+She explains the dynamic by which the central foreign policy drivers of that period became gaining and holding onto power.